sanskrit/raw_etexts_english/blogs/manasataramgini/2017-01-17_deliberations-on-richness-and-beauty-discovery-of-some-multi-parameter-iterative-maps.md

 +++
-title = "Deliberations on richness and beauty: discovery of some multi-parameter iterativexa0maps"
+title = "Deliberations on richness and beauty: discovery of some multi-parameter iterative maps"

 +++
 As we have explained in the earlier notes